20Tsthurman/DBS-Portal/docs/DBS_Content_Approval_Build_Plan.md

 - **All media is 9:16 vertical.** Never cropped to square or 16:9.
 - **PowerShell** for all terminal commands.
 - **Claude Code does not deploy.**

 ---

+## Known issues

+Open, not scheduled.
+Recorded so they aren't rediscovered as new.

+### Escape closes the ConfirmDialog and the SlidePanel together
+With a delete `ConfirmDialog` open on top of a `SlidePanel`, one Escape press closes both.
+Expected behavior is that Escape dismisses only the topmost layer.

+**Pre-existing — it predates this feature.** Both components register a bubble-phase `keydown` listener on `window` (`ConfirmDialog.tsx:36–39`, `SlidePanel.tsx:47–50`) and neither stops propagation, so both handlers run on the same event.
+It reproduces anywhere the two are stacked, including the clients and invoices surfaces that shipped long before Phase 1.

+The desktop in-panel video player works around it locally with a capture-phase handler that disarms while the `ConfirmDialog` owns Escape.
+That is a local patch, not a fix.
+A real fix is a shared topmost-layer registry, which is a refactor of two house primitives used across the app — out of scope for this feature and not worth doing mid-build.

+---